Martins3/compiler-tutorial-with-llvm/lab3/readme.md

 ## Read the test case
 11. should be ok :
-18.
 24. malloc `*mf_ptr` should handle specially(maybe never tested)

 ## TODO

-1. test interprocedure_call
+## DEBUG FIX
+1. bitcast point to self ?
 2.

-## DEBUG FIX

 **NO RA, unless totally sure !**